weld/weld-vertx/README.md

 # Weld Vert.x integration

-The primary purpose of `weld-vertx` is to bring CDI programming model into the Vert.x ecosystem, i.e. to extend the Vert.x tool-kit for building reactive applications on the JVM.
+The primary purpose of `weld-vertx` is to bring the CDI programming model into the Vert.x ecosystem, i.e. to extend the Vert.x tool-kit for building reactive applications on the JVM.
+Right now, there are two artifacts available - `weld-vertx-core` and `weld-vertx-web`.

 ## `weld-vertx-core`

-Vert.x makes use of a light-weight distributed messaging system to allow application components to communicate in a loosely coupled way. `weld-vertx-core` allows to automatically register certain observer methods as Vert.x message consumers and also to inject relevant `io.vertx.core.Vertx` and `io.vertx.core.Context` instances into beans declaring these observers.
+Vert.x makes use of a light-weight distributed messaging system to allow application components to communicate in a loosely coupled way. `weld-vertx-core` allows to automatically register certain observer methods as Vert.x message consumers and also to inject relevant `io.vertx.core.Vertx` and `io.vertx.core.Context` instances into beans.

 A simple echo message consumer could look like this: